toto1384/toto1384/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on remaking [MyNextJob](mynextjob.ro)
+- 🌱 I’m currently learning DS and algo
+- ⚡ Fun fact: with every 30 days that you are living you get .1% closer to being put in a coffin and being burried

+#### My software development journey
+- Learned Java and Android SDK in 2017, this whole year was spent on learning
+- Stopped being a lazy bastard in 2017
+- Released my first app on the Play Store in 2018
+- Learned Flutter in 2019
+- Landed my first freelance project in 2020
+- Learned Node.js and Express.js in 2020 because of client needs(Hi David)
+- Learned Typescript, React.js, Next.js because of client needs(Hi Mihai), DS and Algo in 2022

 <!--
 **toto1384/toto1384** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->